What Protest Looks Like in the 21st Century

 Videos by VICE

-A selection of Peter’s images have made it into his new book System Change Not Climate Change, and will be on display in London this week, from the 13th to the 16th of October, at Doomed Gallery.
+A selection of Voelker’s images have made it into his new book, System Change Not Climate Change, and will be on display in London this week, from October 13 to 16 at Doomed Gallery.